kdave/btrfs-progs/Documentation/ch-swapfile.rst

 * filesystem - must have only *single* data profile
 * swapfile - the containing subvolume cannot be snapshotted
 * swapfile - must be preallocated
-* swapfile - must be nodatacow (ie. also nodatasum)
+* swapfile - must be nodatacow (ie. also nodatasum, no compression)
-* swapfile - must not be compressed

 The limitations come namely from the COW-based design and mapping layer of blocks that allows the advanced features like relocation and multi-device